-- More details on the mission proposed by the high-energy astrophysics community,
+- More details on the mission as proposed by the high-energy astrophysics community,

-- Links to the ESA Study Team scope and activities, and to the NewAthena Science Redefinition Team and their activities
+- Links to the ESA Study Team scope and activities, and to the NewAthena Science Redefinition Team and their activities,

-- Information for scientists interested in the scientific performance of the mission (with links to original resources whenever appropriate)
+- Information for scientists interested in the scientific performance of the mission (with links to tools for simulations whenever appropriate).